hazelcast/hazelcast-reference-manual/daux/docs/07_Distributed_Events/00_Event_Listener_for_Members/04_Listening_for_Lifecycle_Events.md

 - `MERGING`: A member is merging with the cluster.
 - `MERGED`: A member's merge operation has completed.
 - `CLIENT_CONNECTED`: A Hazelcast Client connected to the cluster.
-- `CLINET_DISCONNECTED`: A Hazelcast Client disconnected from the cluster.
+- `CLIENT_DISCONNECTED`: A Hazelcast Client disconnected from the cluster.

 The following is an example Lifecycle Listener class.